thebrumby/HotWalletClaimer/README.md

 You can check out the [WINDOWS.md](docs/WINDOWS.md) guide for further instructions.

 <a name="quick-start"></a>
-## Stand-alone Linux Installation (Ubuntu 20.04 to 24.04):
+## Stand-alone Linux Installation (best option for technically-minded users):
 To create a stand-alone (non-Docker) version, follow the instructions at [LINUX.md](docs/LINUX.md) or watch the video walkthrough.
+This method is compatible with Ubuntu-style operating systems and tested on Ubuntu 20.04 - 24.04.

 ## Games/apps currently working with this script:
 **Note: All these scripts assume you have already manually started your selected game, completed any one-time screens that require reading, and made at least 1 claim manually - ensuring you have coins for Gas Fee if necessary**